Home

 The LORD replied, "My precious, precious child, I love you and I would never leave you.
 During your times of trial and suffering, when you see only one set of footprints, it was then that I carried you."

 (Footprints in the Sand is by Mary Stevenson © 1984 and used here with permission.
-The official website address is http://www.footprints-inthe-sand.com
+The official website address is http://www.footprints-inthe-sand.com In my page of links there is a link to the Trinidad Catholic News.)

 More homilies for the Nineteenth Sunday Year A

-Amazing Grace that saved a Wretch like Me!
+Amazing Grace that saved a wretch like me!

 stories about faith